Chip-L/weather-dashboard-react/README.md

 ## My Comments

+### Functionality

 So I had started out working on this project after watching [The Net Ninja's _Full Modern React Tutorial_](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d).
 I found the tutorial interesting and it worked well.
-He talked about hooks and how to load information from a site using simply `fetch`.
+He talked about hooks and how to load information from a site simply using `fetch`.
 In his tutorial, he was fetching information from a single site and not including parameters, so he turned the fetch command in to a hook.
 I thought I could do the same thing for the Weather App.
 Unfortunately, it didn't work like that.

 To use a hook with the URL, the hook must be passed the URL at the time it is setup in the application.
 The problem I ran into was that the hook couldn't be setup like that for me, because the URL I was passing in was not predetermined.
 (As I think back, I might have been able to pass a state in to the hook...)
 I had to pass the search parameters in.
 I ended up following some of what he did to setup the `useEffect` hook and this allowed me to update parameters as needed.